-- 8. Define how you want the field data displayed in your report.
-See Fields Tab for information about field attributes. - To add another field to your report, click to insert a field above the existing row, or to insert a field below the existing row.
+- Define how you want the field data displayed in your report.
+See Fields Tab on page 866 for information about field attributes. - 9.
+To add another field to your report, click to insert a field above the existing row or to insert a field below the existing row.
 See the Tip in step 7 for an alternate method for adding fields. - 10.
-Repeat steps 7 and 8 for each new row. - 11.If you want to add pivot columns to your report, click Add Pivot (see Adding a Pivot Column). - 12.If your agency has obtained a license key to access the form layout tool, and you want to create a form layout for your report, click Design Form (see Working with the Form Layout Tool). - 13.
-When you finish adding fields, click Continue to Summary. - 14.If you want to add a Summary section to your report, configure your summary report (see Summary Tab). - 15.
-Click Continue to Chart. - 16.Select the type of chart you want to create.
-Configure your chart as described in Chart Tab.
-See Working with Graphs for further information.
+Repeat steps 7 and 8 for each new row. - 11.
+If you want to add pivot columns to your report, click Add Pivot (see Adding a Pivot Column on page 902). - 12.
+If your agency has obtained a license key to access the form layout tool, and you want to create a form layout for your report, click the Design Form button (see Working with the Form Layout Tool on page 913). - 13.
+When you finish adding fields, click Continue to Summary. - 14.
+If you want to add a Summary section to your report, configure your summary report (see Summary Tab on page 875). - 15.
+Click Continue to Chart. - 16.
+Select the type of chart you want to create.
+Configure your chart as described in Chart Tab on page 876.
+See Working with Graphs on page 905 for further information.

-Use Preview to view your chart settings as needed.
+Note: Use Preview to view your chart settings as needed.
 Use the Filters tab to define limits on the data used for your chart as needed.
-See Filters Tab for more information.
+See Filters Tab on page 884 for more information.

-- 17. Click Continue to Gauge. - 18.Configure your gauges as described in Gauge Tab. - 19.
-Click Continue to Misc. - 20.
-Enter text in the Title, Description, Header, and Footer fields as needed. - 21.Use the Justification button (see image below) for each of these elements as well as for the ReportHeader Image to define what type of justification you want to apply to the element.
-The choices are (L)

-left justification, (R) right justification, and (M) middle/center justification.
+- 17. Click Continue to Gauge.

+- 18. Configure your gauges as described in Gauge Tab on page 879.

+- 19. Click Continue to Misc.

+- 20. Enter text in the Title, Description, Header, and Footer fields as needed. - 21.
+Use the Justification button (see image below) for each of these elements as well as for the Report Header Image to define what type of justification you want to apply to the element.
+The choices are (L) left justification, (R) right justification, and (M) middle/center justification.

-- 22.Define whom you want to be able to access your report, and what you want to allow them to do.
-See Misc Tab for details. - 23.
-Click Continue to Style. - 24.Use the settings on the Style tab to enhance the visual appearance of your report.
-See Style Tab for details. - 25.Complete your report, then click Save As in the toolbar.
-Civic Platform prompts you to name a report and category (optional).
+- 22. Define whom you want to be able to access your report, and what you want to allow them to do.
+See Misc Tab on page 882 for details. - 23.
+Click Continue to Style. - 24.
+Use the settings on the Style tab to enhance the visual appearance of your report.
+See Style Tab on page 883 for details. - 25.
+Complete your report, then click Save As in the toolbar.

+Accela Automation prompts you to name a report and category (optional).

-- 26. Enter a name for your report where indicated. - 27.If you want to store the report in a category, select an existing category name from the drop-down list or choose Create New to enter a new category name. - 28.
+- 26. Enter a name for your report where indicated. - 27.
+If you want to store the report in a category, select an existing category name from the drop-down list or choose Create New to enter a new category name. - 28.
 Click OK.

-Civic Platform saves your new report.
+Accela Automation saves your new report.